-FUND FINANCIAL STATEMENTS:
+FUND FINANCIAL STATEMENTS

 The fund financial statements provide information about the School District's funds.
 Eliminations have been made to minimize the double counting of internal activities.
+Separate financial statements are presented for governmental funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.